Builderb0y/BigGlobe/docs/files/data/modid/bigglobe_custom_classes/ElementSpec.md

 * When `element_type` is `property/normal`, the following additional properties are available:
 	* `name` - the name that will be exposed to scripts to get or set this property.
 If the script is used by a class which contains or inherits this method, it will be exposed as a variable in addition to a field.
 	* `property_type` - a reference to another ElementSpec describing the type of data contained by this property.
 The referenced ElementSpec must be of type `class/...`.
+	* `is_3d` - true if this property depends on Y level, false otherwise.
+Defaults to false.
+When true, this property will be exposed as a method to scripts instead of a field, but it will still be assignable.
+So you can do `object.property(y) = 42`.
 	* `get` - a script which returns the value of this property.
 	* `set` (optional) - a script which takes the new value to be assigned to this property, and assigns it.
 This script returns nothing.
 		* The new value to be assigned to this property is exposed to the script as a variable named `value`.